From Ordinary to Extraordinary

 The Fearful Dog

 A fearful dog stands in the pouring rain night after night at the couple's house.
-Will they get the dog to trust them, so they can provide a forever home for her?
+Will they get the dog to trust them?

 Story written and narrated by Kathy Matthes ©2020 by Kathy Matthes.